Programme autumn 2025

 Professor Ilan Pappé - Fellow at Institute of Arab and Islamic Studies, University of Exeter

 His research focuses on the Middle East and, in particular, the history of Israel and Palestine.
-He has also written numerous books and articles on multiculturalism, Critical Discourse Analysis and on Power and Knowledge in general.
-For example, Ten Myths About Israel (2017), a modern classic, and recently he published Lobbying for Zionism on Both Sides of the Atlantic (2025).
+He has also written numerous books and articles on multiculturalism, Critical Discourse Analysis, and on Power and Knowledge in general.
+For example, Ten Myths About Israel (2017), a modern classic, and he recently published Lobbying for Zionism on Both Sides of the Atlantic (2025).

 Room: K2, Kåkenhus, Campus Norrköping.